Demise of ancient Rapa Nui civilization linked to European contact

 Previously, scientists theorized that the Rapa Nui population collapsed before Europeans arrived, from felling of trees and other vegetation, attendant topsoil loss and subsequent starvation of many of the people.

-Researchers from the Chile, New Zealand and the United States are doing hydration testing of obsidian artifacts to gauge human activity and population movement on the island, says Phys.org .
+Researchers from Chile, New Zealand, and the United States are doing hydration testing of obsidian artifacts to gauge human activity and population movement on the island, says Phys.org .

 “For many years,” the Phys.org article says, “Earth scientists and others have used Easter Island and its inhabitants, the Rapa Nui, as a lesson in what can happen when a parcel of land is overpopulated and thus overused—resources diminish and the people starve to death (or resort to cannibalism as some have suggested).
 But now, the researchers with this new effort suggest that thinking may be wrong.”

 Scientists think Polynesians settled the island around 1200 AD.
 They became the Rapa Nui people, who erected 887 fabulous and famous giant stone statues called moai that mystify people.
 Over the next several hundred years, Phys.org says, they cut down most of the trees and other plants on the northern part of Easter Island.